LIWEIDENG0830/CL-TSim/README.md

 # Reproducibility
 To reproduce the results stated in our paper, you can apply the following steps.
 ## Self-Similarity and Cross-Similarity data generation
+Similar to Pre-processing, we follow t2vec to generate data for self-similairty and cross-similairty.